fisharebest/laravel-assets/README.md

     'destination_url' => 'http://my-cdn.com/min', // Users read assets from here
 ]
 ```

+### What if I cannot use file_get_contents() because of firewall/proxy issues?

+Write your own loader (implement `Fisharebest\LaravelAssets\Loaders\LoaderInterface`) and specify it in the configuration file `config/assets.php`.
+Use one of the existing loaders as a template.

 ### How do I delete old files after I update my assets or change my filters?

 There is an artisan command for that.